 Tarot 101: Meeting the Tarot Courts

-The courts in general are what happens when we mix our human-ness with the more ephemeral energy of the tarot suits.
+The courts are what happens when we mix our human-ness with the more ephemeral energy of the tarot suits.
 Not to say that the full potential of humanity is captured in these 16 cards, but the tarot does do an impressive job of giving us a window into ourselves and the Courts are emblematic of this insight.

 Court cards are traditionally understood to represent people when they come up in a reading.
 The trap of this perspective is that as readers we start to look for people who are exactly like this energy, or worse, look like the cards, but like I've already mentioned, we are not so limited (though we seem dedicated to limiting ourselves).